Cape of Good Hope: History

 When Eudoxus was returning from his second voyage to India, the wind forced him south of the Gulf of Aden and down the coast of Africa for some distance.
 Somewhere along the coast of East Africa, he found the remains of the ship.
 Due to its appearance and the story told by the natives, Eudoxus concluded that the ship was from Gades and had sailed anti-clockwise around Africa, passing the Cape and entering the Indian Ocean.
 This inspired him to repeat the voyage and attempt a circumnavigation of the continent.
 Organising the expedition on his own account he set sail from Gades and began to work down the African coast.
 The difficulties were too great, however, and he was obliged to return to Europe.

 After this failure he again set out to circumnavigate Africa.
 His eventual fate is unknown.
-Although some, such as Pliny, claimed that Eudoxus did achieve his goal, the most probable conclusion is that he perished on the journey.
+Although some, such as Pliny, claimed that Eudoxus did achieve his goal, the most probable conclusion is that he died on the journey.

 In the 1450 Fra Mauro map, the Indian Ocean is depicted as connected to the Atlantic.
 Fra Mauro puts the following inscription by the southern tip of Africa, which he names the "Cape of Diab", describing the exploration by a ship from the East around 1420: